 Museums for the lover of arts

 Csontváry Museum is a permanent exhibition of the most significant artworks of Tivadar Csontváry Kosztka, one of the first Hungarian painters who has became known in Europe.
-He is a painter from the early twentieth century and I especially liked his large landscape paintings.
+He is a painter from the early twentieth century, and I especially liked his large landscape paintings.

 Vasarely Museum is a representative of a completely different style: the so-called Op-Art (optical art).
-Victor Vasarely, a Hungarian–French artist often mentioned as the father of Op-Art was born in Pécs.
+Victor Vasarely, a Hungarian–French artist, often mentioned as the father of Op-Art, was born in Pécs.
 He donated a series of graphics, hundreds of silkscreens, tapestries, sculptures and serigraphs to the museum of Pécs which is on display in Vasarely Museum today.
 The playfulness of these artworks and the optical illusions are so much fun!

 Have you heard about Zsolnay Porcelain?

-Zsolnay Porcelain Manufacture was established in Pécs and their unique handmade products are world famous.
+Zsolnay Porcelain Manufacture was established in Pécs, and their unique handmade products are world famous.
 Their ceramics were widely used by many famous Hungarian Secession architects such as Ödön Lechner, Miklós Ybl or Imre Steindl.
 It can be seen as decoration in buildings such as Matthias Church (Budapest), the Hungarian Parliament (Budapest), Museum of Applied Art (Budapest), Gellért Baths (Budapest), Kecskemét Town Hall, Szeged Town Hall or Subotica Town Hall (in Serbia).

 Our favorite museum in Pécs is by far the Zsolnay Museum established in the Zsolnay family’s former home (Káptalan Street 2).
-There you can get to know more about the family, the history of Zsolnay and unique masterpieces are also on display.
-We are definitely not experts in porcelain (neither in arts in general) but even we could recognize how unique and beautiful these pieces are!
+There you can get to know more about the family, the history of Zsolnay, and unique masterpieces are also on display.
+We are definitely not experts in porcelain (neither in arts in general), but even we could recognize how unique and beautiful these pieces are.

-Pécs is 2 hours drive from Budapest and it’s about 3 hours by train.
-The city center is small and it’s easy to explore on foot.
+Pécs is 2 hours drive from Budapest, and it’s about 3 hours by train.
+The city center is small and easy to explore on foot.

 Have you ever been to Hungary?
 Would you visit Pécs?